naathyn/Ampersand/README.markdown

 `populate` is a simple, yet handy, little shell script I threw together that will:

-* Setup both development and test databases (if not already)
+* Setup both development and test databases (alternatively reset them if already created)
 * Populate the database with sample data as defined in `lib/tasks/populate.rake`
 * Prepare both databases
 * Initialize guard/spork. start the rails server. take you to your app